IgniteUI/help-topics/topics/07_What's-New/01_Whats New Revision History/06_Whats_New_In_2013_Volume1.md

 ### <a id="knockout-support"></a>Knockout Support is RTM

-The support for the Knockout library in Ignite UI `igGrid` controls is intended to provide easy means for developers to use the Knockout library and its declarative syntax to instantiate and configure Ignite UI grids.
+The support for the Knockout library in %%ProductName%% `igGrid` controls is intended to provide easy means for developers to use the Knockout library and its declarative syntax to instantiate and configure Ignite UI grids.